andraugust/andraugust.github.io/neural-style-transfer.md

 ![im](neural-style-transfer/keras2.png)
 ![im](neural-style-transfer/keras3.png)

 Given the ability to respond to texture like this, and the correspondence between texture and style, the authors ask if convolutional output can be used to achieve style transfer.
-They show the answer to be yes, and here's how they do it.
+They show that the answer is yes.
+Here's how they do it.

+## Approach

-Let $$X$$ be a $$N \times M \times K$$ matrix containing the output of a convolutional layer in a VGG type network.  $$N$$ and $$M$$ are the spatial shapes determined by the width and height of the input image, $$K$$ is the channel shape determined by the number of conv filters in the layer.
+Let $$X$$ be a $$N \times M \times K$$ matrix containing the output of a convolutional layer in a VGG type network.  $$N$$ and $$M$$ are the spatial shapes determined by the width and height of the input image, and $$K$$ is the channel shape determined by the number of conv filters in the layer.
 Now treat each channel like a $$NM \times K$$ vector and take the inner product between each pair of channel vectors to form the so-called _style matrix_

 $$G = \frac{1}{NM} X^TX$$